purijatin/njexl_wiki/05-Methods.md

 Every function takes variable length args, and thus - null values get's assigned to parameters which are not passed.
 People should be careful.

+## Argument overwriting

+Sometimes kind of smart people acts in stupid ways.
+This feature is a classic example - shooting one in the feet.
+Suppose one wants to call a method - with stipulated parameters, but can not pass call it, directly, how one passes the parameter then?

+    import 'java.lang.System.out' as out

+    def gte(a,b){
+       a <= b
+    }
+    // standard way - kind of ok
+    out:printf ( "%d < %d ? %s\n", 1, 2 , gte(1,2) )
+    a = [1,2]
+    // same with __args__ overwriting : cool!
+    out:printf ( "%d < %d ? %s\n", a[0], a[1] , gte(__args__ = a) )

+Of course the result is this :

+    1 < 2 ? true
+    1 < 2 ? true

+That shows you what all can be done with this.
+Note that, once you overwrite the args, no other parameter can be passed at all.

 This concludes the method level knowledge base.